Creativity. Community. Connection.

 {you are}

-this is for the ones who are craving something creative & connective. for the ones who are tired of trying to keep it all together & just want space to be. for the ones navigating burnout, chronic stress, or simply the weight of being human in a fast-moving world. you don’t need to be an artist or know anything about pottery. you just need to show up as you are.
+This is for the ones who are craving something creative & connective.
+For the ones who are tired of trying to keep it all together & just want space to be.
+For the ones navigating burnout, chronic stress, or simply the weight of being human in a fast-moving world.
+You don’t need to be an artist or know anything about pottery.
+You just need to show up as you are.

 about clay